 - The sanding result isn’t as smooth.

 Wet sanding chalk paint is different from dry sanding it.
-To dry sand, you must wait until the paint solvent evaporates and the coating gets hardened.
-But, for wet sanding, the chalk paint must be cured (dry fully) because water can wash it off.
+To dry sand the paint, the coating must dry until it hardens and the paint solvent evaporates.
+To wet sand the paint, the finish must cure (fully dry) because water can remove it.

 - A Bowl Of Water